shahid214/StudentManagementCpp/README.md

 # StudentManagementCpp
-This is the Student Management System in C++ using File Handling
+This is the Student Management System in C++ with and without File Handling